darts-ai/darts/deep_experience_planning.md

 ### Local Planning with Value Functions

-While the basic local planning approach as described above can be very effective, DARTS enhances the estimation of action evaluation by employing a value function in order to estimate the expected value of the final simulation state s<sub>h</sub>.
-For a given MDP $$(S, A, T, R)$$, the value function is recursively defined as follows.
+While the basic local planning approach as described above can be very effective, DARTS enhances the estimation of action evaluation by employing a value function in order to estimate the expected value of the final simulation state $s_h$.
+For a given MDP $(S, A, T, R)$, the value function is recursively defined as follows.

 $$ V(s) = \max_a \left( \sum_s T(s, a, s') \cdot \left( R(s, a, s') + \gamma V(s') \right) \right) $$